 Le Gray has just opened at the very heart of downtown Beirut.
 The city’s reborn historical center is buzzing with fashionable restaurants, shops and galleries, and has welcomed the first hotel in the Middle East created by renowned hotelier Gordon Campbell Gray.
 The modern classic design overseen by architect Kevin Dash, with breezy contemporary interiors by Mary Fox Linton and Campbell Gray himself, offers understated luxury and spacious rooms and suites for both business and leisure travelers.
 Restaurants and bars are equally dashing with healthy Mediterranean cuisine and fabulous cocktails served on rooftop terraces and a sidewalk café.
 Besides, you are just around the corner from everything else there is to do and see.

 Located in the former Morning Post newspaper building designed by star-architects Charles Mewes and Arthur Davis, One Aldwych is a stunning hotel with a striking contemporary design.
-Ideally located in the heart of London’s theater district, it is a short walk from the shops and restaurants of the capital’s bustling West End and close to the financial district.
+Ideally located in the heart of London’s theatre district, it is a short walk from the shops and restaurants of the capital’s bustling West End and close to the financial district.
 In-house restaurant Axis at One Aldwych draws a large number of guests and locals for its Modern British menu, as does Indigo restaurant with its Modern European food.
+Overnight guests can relax in the new and private Lounge at One.
 Another highlight is the double height Lobby Bar, named one of the top five hotel bars in the world by The Sunday Telegraph; it is a buzzing hot spot where those in-the-know order the signature Gin & Tonic Martini.

 SKYLOFTS is an exclusive, boutique “hotel within a hotel” on top of MGM Grand on the Strip.
 Often referred to as an experience rather than a hotel, SKYLOFTS draws guests who seek the ultimate exclusive retreat amidst Las Vegas’ entertainment and fine dining.
-Guests are whisked from the airport in a chauffeured custom Maybach 62 and brought to the 29th floor of MGM Grand hotel tower via private elevators.
+Guests are whisked from the airport in a chauffeured Rolls Royce Ghost and brought to the 29th floor of MGM Grand hotel tower via private elevators.
 LOFTS are generous two-storey suites with sweeping city and mountain views with dedicated 24-hour butler and concierge service.
-Service is customized and guests are contacted prior to arrival to ensure a seamless stay to include everything from tickets to Cirque de Soleil’s KA to a choice table at L’Atelier de Joel Robuchon.
+Service is customized and guests are contacted prior to arrival to ensure a seamless stay to include everything from tickets to KÀ by Cirque du Soleil to a choice table at L’Atelier de Joel Robuchon.

 For many travelers, exploring Vietnam involves the north-to-south circuit between Hanoi, Hue and Ho Chi Min City; but those in the know stop at the enchanting Nam Hai resort.
 Located close to the ancient trading port city of Hoi An, the resort has re-invigorated Vietnam’s luxury hotel scene.
 French architect Reda Amalou created a contemporary, design-focused aesthetic, while Indonesian designer Jaya Ibrahim infused interiors with an abundance of dark wood furniture, slate floors and sleek amenities.
 Outside, three symmetrical swimming pools cascade down the manicured lawns to Ha My Beach, a stretch of white sand looking across the South China Sea.
 The setting, service and cuisine have transformed The Nam Hai, and by extension Hoi An, into a Vietnam-must in its own right.